Generating Streamlining Constraints with Large Language Models

 \subsection{Instance Generation}

-Since we are working with a broad range of problems, working with instances of similar/uniform difficulty ensures the generality of our findings and prevents bias from creeping in due to any one particular problem.
+Since we work with a broad range of problems, working with instances of similar/uniform difficulty ensures the generality of our findings and prevents bias from creeping in due to any one particular problem.
 Hence we construct our own data set by generating instances of desired difficulties.
-For each problem, we create 15 \emph{training instances} that take less than 10 seconds and at least 50 \emph{test instances} that take between 10 minutes and 120 minutes to solve.
+For each problem, we create 15 \emph{training instances} that take less than 10 seconds.
+Further, we create at least 50 \emph{test instances} that take between 10 minutes and 2 hours to solve.
 The 10-minute lower limit is because we want our approach to be comparable in a realtime setting.
-The 2-hour upper limit is due to limited availability of computational power.
+The 2-hour upper limit is due to limited computational resources.

 We generated satisfiable instances of the desired difficulties for all the above problems.
 Since \SG, \BH, and \BIBD all have relatively simple input specifications, i.e., a small number of integer parameters, we generated instances exhaustively and tested their difficulty.
-For \CC, \CS, \HC, \VL we generated instances using the AutoIG pipeline developed by~\citet{DangEtal22}.
+For \CC, \CS, \HC, \VL we generated instances using the AutoIG pipeline developed by Dang et al.~\shortcite{DangEtal22}.
 This involved coming up with a parameterized Essence specification describing the input space of each problem.
-We then fix a difficulty window in the form of lower and upper bounds for the \minizinc running time and then use the automatic algorithm configuration tool \texttt{irace} to find an optimal configuration of those parameters such that the constraint solving tool Conjure can find an instance which is very likely to fall in the desired difficulty window.
+We then fix a difficulty window in the form of lower and upper bounds for the \minizinc running time and then use the automatic algorithm configuration tool \texttt{irace} to find an optimal configuration of those parameters such that the constraint-solving tool Conjure can find an instance that is very likely to fall in the desired difficulty window.